STAY INFORMED: Latest school, business closures and delays

-Schools and businesses are either closing or issuing delays today throughout the Miami Valley due to winter weather.
+A handful of schools and businesses have either closed or issued delays throughout the Miami Valley due to expected icy conditions.

-Wright Patterson Air Force Base has announced they will be on a two-hour delay today.

-We will have live Storm Center 7 team coverage of what to expect before you head out the door this morning starting at 4:25 a.m. on News Center 7′s Daybreak.
+We are providing LIVE extended Storm Center 7 team coverage LIVE on News Center 7 at 11 p.m.

 >> CLICK HERE FOR THE LATEST CLOSINGS AND DELAYS LIST <<